Cities for Climate Protection program: The CCP as a Local Climate Policy

 Stemming from membership, CCP cities publicly demonstrate their recognition of global climate change as a ‘legitimate local concern,’ committed to controlling the threats of local greenhouse gas emissions, immediately focusing the CCP program upon city local climate policy agendas.
-Problematically, many city governments do not take action upon climate change as they see it as a ‘global issue,’ whereby local decision makers should not be concerned.
+Problematically, many city governments do not take action on climate change as they see it as a ‘global issue,’ whereby local decision-makers should not be concerned.
 However, member CCP program municipal governments succeed in ‘localising’ global climate concerns, governing a global issue at a local policy scale.
 CCP cities adhere to linking the controlling of GHG emission policies with issues already implemented upon their agendas.
 Climate concerns can be integrated into local policy sectors representing economic development, urban and land-use planning, traffic, housing and tax.
 In getting global climate change issues within local policy, many CCP cities localise the policies that govern the controlling of GHG emissions, as opposed to the intricate problems of climate change.
 This way, more issues enter government local policy agendas through the delivery of preferred policy options as a means of solution to climate change problems already being addressed by the government.
 Local ‘hooks’ is a term often used in US cities to relate the concern of GHG emissions with local issues such as air quality.
 Such local issues provide the ‘hooks’ by which climate change issues are hung, prompting local governments to retain and address climate change as a localised issue.
 If climate concerns at the local level are to matter, and to become a success, more municipal governments must become members of the CCP program, allowing their actions to positively contribute to GHG emissions.

 The CCP program is a resource that Municipal governments have drawn upon in advancing particular local energy or environmental policies with sizeable global climate consequences, to a manageable scale in which local governments should act and be concerned.
-The program in relation to local climate policy provides inspirations, recognition and legitimation surrounding the environmental responsibilities of local government and in linking such to existent local agendas.
+The program in relation to local climate policy provides inspiration, recognition and legitimation surrounding the environmental responsibilities of local government and in linking such to existent local agendas.
 The CCP cities have negotiated, reiterated and sustained many actions concerning local climate protection, in stabilising urban GHG emission reductions.